Thytu/StockLLM/README.md

 ## Roadmap

 ### Dataset
-- [ ] Change intermediate output format to parquet
+- [x] Change intermediate output format to parquet
-- [ ] Generate an intermediate dataset agnostic to any model's prompt format
+- [x] Generate an intermediate dataset agnostic to any model's prompt format
-- [ ] Generate move evaluation localy by running a StockFish server
+- [x] Generate move evaluation localy by running a StockFish server
+- [ ] Add a new task "detect illegal move"
+- [ ] Add a new task "find WIN/DRAW/LOSE stats"
+- [ ] Generate game strategic analyses
+- [ ] Create an use `LABEL_PROMPT` to improve model's output format
+- [ ] (Diverse) Add an evaluation section to evaluate StockLLM agains StockFish
+- [ ] Check for additional dataset to base ChessInstruct on

 ### Model
+- [ ] Provide training as dvc step
+- [ ] Provided trained version of StockLLM
-- [ ] RM will come soonly
+- [ ] Find StockLLM's ELO

 See the [open issues](https://github.com/Thytu/StockLLM/issues) for a full list of proposed features and known issues.